jingzhian/mkdocs-md-notes/docs/ophthalmology.md

 - Follicular
 - May have keratitis
 - Conjunctival scraping: direct IF stain or PCR

+#### Trachoma

+This child's conjunctival injection, tarsal inflammation, and pale follicles are concerning for **trachoma**.
+Trachoma is due to *Chlamydia trachomatis* serotypes A, B, and C and is the leading cause of blindness worldwide. *C trachomatis* spreads effectively in crowded or unsanitary conditions.
+The active phase is most common in children and is characterized by **follicular conjunctivitis** and pannus (neovascularization) formation in the cornea.
+There is often a concomitant nasopharyngeal infection (eg, rhinorrhea, pharyngitis).
+Repeated or chronic infection leads to **scarring** of the eyelids and **inversion** of the eyelashes (trichiasis).
+Over time, the lashes rub on the eye and cause ulcerations and **blindness** (cicatricial trachoma).

+The diagnosis can be made clinically by examination of the tarsal conjunctivae. *C trachomatis* may be visible by Giemsa stain examination of conjunctival scrapings.
+Oral **azithromycin** is effective against *C trachomatis*; in general, the entire region (eg, village, refugee camp) should be treated simultaneously.
+For individuals with trichiasis, **eyelid surgery** is needed to preserve vision.

 #### Gonococcal Conjunctivitis
 - Neisseria gonorhoeae